tharindu-b-hewage/tharindu-b-hewage.github.io/code.md

             <p>
                 A system written in C++ that consumes a satellite video stream, which leverage inferring of a stacked multi-samples through a deep neural network to detect targeted content.
-Image processing is handled via OpenCV and model is trained and server via Caffe.
+Image processing is handled via OpenCV and model is trained and served via Caffe.
             </p>
         </div>
     </div>